-After my class, we took an Uber (which is not Illegal, despite what I was told MY ENTIRE 6 WEEKS) to Rome Termini Train Station.
+After my class, we took an Uber (which is not Illegal, despite what I was told my entire stay) to Rome Termini Train Station.
 This is where we met the Bus2Alps group we were traveling with.
 We boarded the bus and 4 hours later, we were in a sea view hostel.
 Beautiful during the day, but at night it reminded both of us of the shining... it was pretty creeeeepy.
 Apparently we were the only people with this feeling.
 To each their own.

-We got in pretty late, so we just unpacked, discovered there was no wifi or service, and then went to bed.
+We got in pretty late, so we just unpacked and went to bed.

 Day 2 - Capri Island

-Once we got to Capri, we boarded another boat and got a private tour around the island.
-It was gorgeous and even with no sun, the water was such a bright blue.
+Once we got to Capri, we boarded another boat and went on a private tour around the island.
+It was gorgeous, even with no sun the water was such a vibrant shade of blue.
 Not even clouds could take away from Capri's beauty.